Transformers/Ghostbusters: Comic book

 The Transformers/Ghostbusters series is written by Erik Burnham, illustrated by Dan Schoening and colored by Luis Antonio Delgado.
 The series serves to celebrate the 35th anniversary of Hasbro's Transformers and Columbia Pictures' Ghostbusters.

 IDW Publishing's editor-in-chief John Barber said “1984 was a seismic shift for entertainment, the year that launched both Transformers and Ghostbusters.
 Back then, Little John Barber was right there for Transformers and a little scared of Ghostbusters—but now, I'm a bit braver and can't wait to see the two worlds collide.”

 During an interview with Syfy Wire, IDW's editor Tom Waltz said "We’ve been calling Transformers/Ghostbusters (the "Ghosts of Cybertron" storyline) "The Crossover Event 35 Years in the Making," but once we got started, we quickly realized it's the crossover that was ALWAYS meant to be – it's that much fun.
 And who better to bring it all together than the superstar creative team of Erik Burnham, Dan Schoening, and Luis Antonio Delgado, the undisputed champions of awesome ’80s mash-ups!"

 Toy

 As part of the Transformers Collaborative series, Hasbro released in 2019 a toy figure based on the character Ectotron, which is also based on the Ecto-1 vehicle.
-They also released an exclusive recolor of the Masterpiece Mp-10 Optimus Prime toy with a Ghostbusters-themed color scheme and accessory sets.
+They also released an exclusive recolor of the Masterpiece MP-10 Optimus Prime toy with a Ghostbusters-themed color scheme and accessory sets.

+In 2021, the Ectotron toy was retooled and given a Target-exclusive rerelease to tie into Ghostbusters: Afterlife.
+This release comes packaged with the first issue of the comic series.